CryptoTools/kcryptotools/README.txt

 KNOWN ISSUES:

-please submit any issues you found at https://github.com/kaykurokawa/kcryptotools/issues
+Please submit any issues you find at https://github.com/kaykurokawa/kcryptotools/issues

 TODO LIST:

-add functionality to be able to add new tx while running peersockets
+Add functionality to be able to add new tx while running peersockets